 For further information on this please refer to our “Curing Lime Based Renders & Mortars” Application Guide.

-Bag rubbing is a very simple and cost effective technique.
-It can be subsequently painted (not essential) with either a lime wash or a lime paint.
-The overall appearance of the stonework needn’t be lost, resulting in a surface that has been unified and tidied up at a fraction of the cost of pointing or plastering.
-This makes a bag rub finish an extremely cost effective wall finish that was very often meant to be covered in any case.
-This particular approach does not require a high level of skill to execute but care and consideration will determine the outcome.
+Bag rubbing is a very simple and cost effective technique that can be subsequently painted (not essential) with either a limewash or the Beeck’s Mineral Paints.
+The overall appearance of the stonework needn’t be lost, resulting in a surface that has been unified and tidied up at a fraction of the cost of pointing or rendering, making it an extremely cost effective and somewhat traditional finish to walls that were very often meant to be covered in any case.
+This approach does not require a high level of skill to execute, but care and consideration will determine the outcome.